nadeemqwerty/TSP/README.md

-# TSP
+# This the code to solve Travelling salesman Problem
-tsp.py using google's or tools code.py using greedy and then opt-3
+#tsp.py using google's or tools
+#code.py using greedy and then opt-3